 Most drones will be equipped with video and still cameras which can obtain high-quality images from several kilometres away.
-Members of the public (people who are not associated with Expanse Learning's community or otherwise engaged by Expanse Learning) must not fly drones within or above Expanse Learnings grounds or photograph our buildings, grounds or student without explicit prior approval from the Board of Directors.
+Members of the public (people who are not associated with Expanse Learning's community or otherwise engaged by Expanse Learning) must not fly drones within or above any site or photograph our buildings, grounds or student without explicit prior approval from the Board.